Skip to main content

 The graphics below show how the physical simulation can be improved with machine learning, using clipping and shading as examples.

-If you change a term, for example, an irradiance term, you may need to recalculate the simulation for the solar power chart.
+If you change a term, for example, an irradiance term, you may need to recalculate the simulation.

-Example: If a sensor malfunctions, you switch to another sensor.
-This requires you to recalculate the simulation to ensure accuracy.
+If a sensor malfunctions, you will switch sensors.
+To ensure accuracy, this requires you to recalculate the simulation.

 Note